 Every year, the drains and sewers carry more than 16 million tonnes of dissolved nitrogen and 3m tonnes of phosphorus.
 Four-fifths of the first element and half of the second are supplied by human urine, and the resource isn’t simply wasted: this global excess of nutrients goes on to nourish dangerous levels of plant growth and increase oxygen demand in the world’s waters, restraining aquatic life e.g. in oceans.

 - Sodium is washed out from rocks and soils.
 Many laundry detergents use sodium salts as fillers, adding significant sodium to the wastewater.
 Lighter than water, sodium conducts heat and electricity easily and is used for batteries.
 Sodium is used in different forms; for example Sodium vapor is used in streetlights and produces a brilliant yellow light.

 - Ammonia in wastewater is a contaminant and hazardous to the environment.
 Ammonia in a fuel cell is nonetheless energy dense in volume and comparable to hydrogen in performance

 - decrease the cement industry greenhouse gas emissions

 - reduce long distance transport of this construction material

 - enhance the durability of building materials and structures

-Algae grown on wastewater from livestock farms, municipalities, distilleries, etc. can be transformed into biofuels or biopolymer.
+Polymers can be generated from wastewater.
+For example, algae grown in wastewater from livestock farms, municipalities, distilleries, etc. can be transformed into biofuels or biopolymers.

-Methylene blue dye can be recovered from textile or tannery wastewater and reuse e.g. to store and to produce energy.
+Methylene blue dye can be recovered from textile or tannery wastewater and reused e.g. to store and to produce energy.